 First, a Complainant may file a Title IX Prohibited Conduct Complaint in a case involving allegations that a Respondent's conduct constitutes Sexual Harassment in the University's education program or activity in the United States as defined in 34 C.F.R.
-106.30(a) ("Title IX Allegations").
-For Title IX Allegations, the University's "education program or activity" includes locations, events, or circumstances over which the University exercised substantial control over both the Respondent and the context in which the Sexual
+106.30(a) ("Title IX Allegations") and the Complainant is participating or attempting to participate in an education program or activity.
+For Title IX Allegations, the University's "education program or activity" includes locations, events, or circumstances over which the University exercised substantial control over both the Respondent and the context in which the Sexual Harassment occurs, and also includes any building owned or controlled by a student organization that is officially recognized by the University.